grexi/documentation/Guides/Ruby/Ruby on Rails.md

 $ cctrlapp APP_NAME/default run "rake db:migrate"
 ~~~

-Congratulations, you are now be able to reach the app at http://APP_NAME.cloudcontrolled.com.
+Congratulations, you can now access the app at http://APP_NAME.cloudcontrolled.com.

 For additional information take a look at [Ruby on Rails notes][rails-notes] and
 other [ruby-specific documents][ruby-guides].